REU-SOS/contrasts/README.md

 1, tested_positive,    18,     3,     3,     2,     3,     3,     2,     2,     3
 ```

+Note, in the above, the numbers have been _binned_ into a small number of groups; e.g. _age_ has 2 groups and _preg_ has 3. why? see below.

-Of course, there are other ways to find these centroids:
+BTW, there are many other ways to find these centroids:

 - cluster, then for each cluster:
     - take center of each cluster